Marty Jannetty: Late career (2009–2018)

-Second return to the Independent circuit (2004–2018)

-He returned to wrestling in 2004.

-His most active recent year on the independent scene was in 2012, where he competed in over a dozen matches.
-In May 2018, Jannetty wrestled his most recent singles match for AIW, a match he lost to Joey Janela.

-His final match to date was held on June 16, 2018 for the Ohio-based Battle on the Border promotion, participating in an eight-man elimination tag team match, where he was the team captain, defeating Eddie Gonzales and his team.
-In a 2023 interview with Bill Apter, Jannetty revealed that after undergoing two ankle surgeries, he doesn't want to return to the ring to risk screwing up his reconstructed ankles, indicating that he's retired from in-ring competition after 35 years.
+Jannetty wrestled his final match on June 16, 2018 for the Ohio-based Battle on the Border promotion, participating in an eight-man elimination tag team match, where he was the team captain, defeating Eddie Gonzales and his team.
+In a 2023 interview with Bill Apter, Jannetty revealed that after undergoing two ankle surgeries, he did not want to return to the ring to risk damaging his reconstructed ankles.

 Personal life

 In July 2016, Jannetty was named part of a class action lawsuit filed against the WWE which alleged that wrestlers incurred traumatic brain injuries during their tenure and that the company concealed the risks of injury.
 The suit was litigated by attorney Konstantine Kyros, who has been involved in a number of other lawsuits against the WWE.
 The lawsuit was dismissed by US District Judge Vanessa Lynne Bryant in September 2018.
 Bryant was critical of Kyros for including irrelevant information in the lawsuit, including details about Jannetty's broken ankle, which she said had wasted the court's time.
 On January 31, 2024, Jannetty reported that his ankle issues may lead to his leg being amputated.
+In May 2026, Jannetty had a foot amputated.

 In the early morning hours of August 5, 2020, Jannetty made a Facebook post in which he said he made a man "disappear" when he was 13.
 Police in Columbus, Georgia confirmed that they would investigate the post.
 Jannetty later clarified that he did not kill the man, but he hit him in the head with a brick after an attempted sexual assault and "made [him] disappear".
 The following month, Jannetty said that his comments were part of a wrestling storyline, which he had to drop because of the police investigation.